mainmatter/mainmatter.com/_appearances/2021-09-30-emberfest-2021/appearances/making-mira.md

 ---

 Mira is a robot created by Pixar artist Alonso Martinez, capable of recreating a great number of emotions and interactions.
-In this talk from EmberFest 2021, Nick Schot brings Mira to the web while explaining different animation techniques.
+In his talk, Nick Schot brings Mira to the web while explaining different animation techniques.